 In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents – including falls.
 If they fail to keep their property safe or neglect to warn visitors of known hazards, they may be held liable.

 Contact us by calling (704) 734-9512 or by using our online contact form.
-The personal injury attorneys at Teddy, Meekins & Talbert are ready to stand shoulder to shoulder with you and help you get your life back after a slip and fall accident.
+The personal injury lawyers at Teddy, Meekins & Talbert are ready to stand shoulder to shoulder with you and help you get your life back after a slip and fall accident.

-When work with a personal injury attorney at Teddy, Meekins & Talbert after a slip and fall accident, you can rely on us to:
+When you work with a personal injury attorney at Teddy, Meekins & Talbert after a slip and fall accident, you can rely on us to:

 While your claim is pending, you can rely on Teddy, Meekins & Talbert to keep you informed about what’s going on.
 Feel free to talk to your attorney to get answers to all your questions.
 We believe our clients truly deserve that level of personal attention.